 outlining important advice and information regarding any local emergency.

-Joining the new Warn and Inform Scheme is simple, just provide us with your post code and either a mobile phone number or an email address to receive information about any emergency incident which might occur in the area where you live.
+Joining the Warn and Inform Scheme is simple.
+Complete the Warn and Inform Scheme (Sign up Now) form and simply provide us with your post code and either a mobile phone number or an email address to receive information about any emergency incident which might occur in the area where you live.

 This service is free of charge and you can opt out at any time.